 A tree canopy survey provides an estimate of the ground area covered by tree canopy and can also include other vegetation associated with the urban forest.
 It calculates the percentage canopy cover of an area as a simple measure of the extent of the urban forest and the magnitude of services it provides.

 Tree canopy surveys are scalable and can be carried out at local park or site level through to neigbourhood, ward, district, county or national levels.
 Assessment of tree canopy can also vary in its level of sophistication, ranging from a relatively basic i-Tree canopy study through to advanced GIS spatial analytics using remote sensing.

 The purpose of a tree canopy survey is to provide baseline information about the extent of tree cover present in a given area.
 It also identifies the geographical location of trees within that area, highlighting any regions of high or low canopy cover.
 The survey allows comparisons to be made with other geographical areas where canopy surveys have also been carried out, and can show how one particular area is faring when compared with others.

-More importantly, it provides a starting point for more effective management of the urban forest.
-With a growing focus of the importance of trees and the need for extensive planting, the tree canopy survey provides the first evidence base necessary for prioritising future tree planting and other management plans.
+Importantly, it provides a starting point for more effective management of the urban forest.
+With a growing focus on the importance of trees and the need for extensive planting, the tree canopy survey provides the first evidence base necessary for prioritising future tree planting and other management plans.
 It also provides a baseline for future canopy goals and targets to be set.
-So often, canopy growth goals and targets are put into the public domain without any evidence-based understanding of what the tree canopy actually is at the time, and whether aspirational canopy goals are actually achievable.
+So often, canopy growth goals and targets are put into the public domain without any evidence-based understanding of what the tree canopy actually is at the time, and whether aspirational canopy goals are achievable.

-The division of a geographical area into subdivisions is possible, for example, if a local authority area is subdivided into political wards.
-This enables comparisons to be made and areas to be prioritised when considering planting and other management actions leading towards tree canopy increases.
+It is possible to sub-divide a geographical area, if a local authority is subdivided into political wards.
+This enables comparisons to be made and areas to be prioritised for planting and other actions.